 This is your comprehensive guide to memory care in Kansas City, MO.
-Memory care facilities provide housing and care for people age 65 and older with Alzheimer's disease and other kinds of dementia.
-Memory care empowers seniors with memory impairment to stay as active and engaged as they possibly can, while living in a dignified, safe and supervised environment.
-Our local Senior Living Advisors understand dementia care in Kansas City, MO and surrounding areas.
-After an initial consultation, your advisor will prepare a list of memory care providers that most closely match your loved one's individual imperatives for care and living preferences, as well as your family's budget.Memory Care Costs in Kansas City, MO
+Memory care facilities provide housing and care for people age 65 and older with Alzheimer's disease and other types of dementia.
+Memory care enables seniors with memory impairment to stay as active and engaged as they possibly can, while living in a dignified, comfortable and supervised environment.
+Our local Senior Living Advisors understand dementia care in Kansas City, MO and nearby cities.
+After an initial consultation, your advisor will prepare a list of memory care facilities that most closely match your loved one's specific imperatives for care and living preferences, as well as your family's budget.Memory Care Costs in Kansas City, MO

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
 The price of memory care in Kansas City ranges from $3,500 to $7,000 a month.

 Memory Care Costs in Nearby Cities* The costs above represent the AVERAGE monthly cost of memory care for a one person bedroom in that city.

 Neighborhoods in Kansas City include: CBD-Downtown, 18th and Vine-Downtown East, Crown Center, Crossroads, Quality Hill, River Market, Volker, Westport, Pendleton Heights, Brookside Park, Country Club Plaza, Hickman Hills, Red Bridge, Waldo, and Ward Parkway.

 The official website for the city of Kansas City is http://www.kcmo.org/.

 Kansas City is represented by Mayor Sly James.